BarrtyG/Arduino-barryg-themes-for-VSC/README.md

-# Arduino themes for VSC by Barrtyg
+# Arduino themes for VSC
 Light and dark themes that mimic the colors of the old Arduino IDE 1.8.

 All themes are made in [themes.vscode.one](https://themes.vscode.one/)